Write all of the introduction content here. Only use NON

-Make Sure you Have Your Binoculars
+Make Sure You Have Your Binoculars

 Gather, analyze, compile, and report information regarding individuals or organizations to clients, or detect occurrences of unlawful acts or infractions of rules in private establishment.